LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 -----------

-Specifying a return type for a signature enforces that the value returned by the associated code blcok is of a specific type.
+Specifying a return type for a signature enforces that the value returned by the associated code block is of a specific type.
 If a method returns a value having a type which does not pass the "isa" test for the specified return type, then a failure is generated.
 (The "isa" test involves calling the object's "isa" method with the constraint; if a non-zero value is returned, then it passes.
 See